 The annual generator deliverability assessment is run to ensure the transmission system has the resources to deliver the output of all generators to the remainder of PJM during peak system conditions.
-The analysis is performed by ramping up generation in one area and scaling down generation in another area, under many scenarios and contingencies, to verify that all of the generators' output can be delivered.
-PJM used a 2015 RTEP case to perform their analysis.
-The results showed that two generator queue projects are not deliverable.
+The analysis is performed by ramping up generation in one area and scaling down generation in another area, under many scenarios and contingencies, to verify that all of the generators' output is able to be delivered.
+The results revealed that one generator queue project would not be deliverable.
+The addition of the proposed Fulton Substation Project and associated projects allows the queue project to be deliverable.